kireetichennuru69/DA-Projects/customer_shopping_behaviour_dashboard using SQL, Python and Power BI/readme.md

 ---

 ## Business Understanding
-Describe the business problem or use case this project addresses.

-- What is the objective?
+### Business Problem / Use Case
-A leading business company wants to understand their customers shopping behaviour in oder to improve their sales, customer satisfaction and long-term loyality.
+This project addresses the need for a leading business company to understand their customers' shopping behaviour in order to improve sales, customer satisfaction, and long-term loyalty.

-- Who are the stakeholders or end users?
-- What decisions or insights does this project enable?
+### Objective
+- Gain insights into customer shopping behaviour.
+- Improve overall sales performance.
+- Enhance customer satisfaction.
+- Build and sustain long-term customer loyalty.

+### Stakeholders / End Users
+- Business executives and decision-makers
+- Marketing and sales teams
+- Customer experience and support teams
+- Data analysts and business intelligence teams
+- End customers (indirect beneficiaries)

+### Decisions / Insights Enabled
+- Identification of customer purchasing patterns and preferences
+- Improved targeting and personalization of marketing campaigns
+- Optimization of product offerings and pricing strategies
+- Enhanced customer retention strategies
+- Data-driven decision-making for long-term growth

 ---